d) Terms/rights attached to equity shares:

 The 'AAA' ratings denote the highest degree of safety regarding timeLy servicing of financiaL obLigations.
 Such instruments carry Lowest credit risk.

-VIII) Net Profit of Loss for the period ,prior period items and change in accounting policies
+IX) Net Profit or Loss for the period, prior period items and change in accounting policies

 There are no such materiaL items which require discLosures in the notes to Accounts in terms of the reLevant Accounting Standard.